 Well, where to start.
 My name is Grant and I am 30 years old.
 I live in Nashville, TN with my beautiful wife Cara and our 10 month old daughter Callan.
 I am a business owner, financial advisor, a Christian, a huge fan of the Memphis Tigers, Dallas Cowboys, and Boston Red Sox, and pretty much your run of the mill “guy’s guy.”

-Oh wait, did I mention that I am also a practicing vegan and an aspiring athlete as well?
+Oh wait, did I mention that I was also a practicing vegan for 2.5 years and an aspiring athlete as well?
 There’s the kicker, and the reason for this blog.

-My experience with veganism (I still dislike that word) began on June 1st, 2011.
+My experience with true health and fitness began on June 1st, 2011.
 We had just finished spending the Memorial day weekend with our family, gorging ourselves on the holiday staples of burgers, fries, cheese, chips, dips, desserts, and whatever else we could get our hands on.
 Growing up and living in the South, eating truly is a way of life, no matter how cliche it sounds.

 Eating was never really a problem for me though.
 I was involved in every sport imaginable when I was in high school and even spent a short stint in the military after high school.
 I could eat whatever I wanted and it didn’t matter because I was always extremely fit.